idea42co/quick-survery-directive/README.md

 ##Custom Configuration
--All styling custom configuration can be found in the `main.css`file in the app folder
+- All styling custom configuration can be found in the `main.css`file in the app folder

 ##Testing
--While this project was created in a short amount of time frame.
+- While this project was created in a short amount of time frame.
 Tests haven't fully been written yet.
 However, I hope to have them done in the next week or so!